OWASP/www-project-cyber-controls-matrix/index.md

 #### Growth

 Design principles of easy contribution, accelerated growth, and continuous improvement have shaped the OCCM.
 Once a new control is added and normalized, it is automatically mapped to every other control across all standards.
-There is no longer a need for an analyst to search for a specific mapping between two different standards or create their own.
-Every standard in the OCCM is automatically mapped to every other standard, increasing its scope accordingly.
+There is no longer a need for an analyst to search for a mapping between two different standards or create their own.
+Every standard in the OCCM is automatically mapped to every other standard, exponentially increasing its scope.

 ## Industry Perspectives